 This Rapp & Rapp designed theatre with nearly 3,000 seats was another Balaban & Katz project that opened on June 17, 1926 with The Blind Goddess on the big screen.
 It was located in the Rogers Park neighborhood of Chicago.
 With a French Renaissance style incorporated, the interior boosted an expansive grande lobby mural the preponderance of evidence suggests that Grell designed and executed in the Pompeiian style.
-There is no known mention by Grell that he was the artist and no independent confirmation that he did, however, since it was a Rapp design for B & K along with the style so similar to other Grell works (Toledo Paramount,1929), it is safe to believe that he did imagineer and execute this commission.
+There is no known mention by Grell that he was the artist and no independent confirmation that he did, however, since it was a Rapp design for B & K along with the style so similar to other Grell works (Detroit Water Board 1928, Toledo Paramount 1929 & Gateway Theatre 1930), it is safe to believe that he did imagineer and execute this commission.

 1926, presumably oil on canvas, approximately 25′ x 100′